ezraroi/Human-AI-Collab/4-the-critical-ontological-distinction.md

 - This requires real human emotional availability

 ### The shift in AI-mediated context
-**Because AI has no inner world, it cannot provide holding.** The Third Intelligence operates in a **post-internalization** context: the human’s already-internalized holding function is **activated and protected** by a structurally non-demanding, non-intrusive dialogic field.
+**Because AI has no inner world, it cannot provide holding.** The Third Intelligence operates in a **post-internalization** context: the human’s Protected Self-Holding Principle is **activated and protected** by a structurally non-demanding, non-intrusive dialogic field.
 In other words, AI facilitates **by subtraction** (reducing relational pressures that disrupt self-holding), not by supplying emotional containment.
 What supports self-holding in this system:
 - Human’s **Container function** (internalized holding capacity)
-- [DTO](dynamic-transitional-object-dto.md) positioning + Category Error prevention (ontological clarity)
+- [DTO](dynamic-transitional-object-dto.md) positioning + [Category Error](category-error.md) prevention (ontological clarity)
-- Iron Man Mentality (metacognitive monitoring + regulation protecting authorship)
+- [Iron Man Mentality](iron-man-mentality.md) (metacognitive monitoring + regulation protecting authorship)
 - Journal as continuity + externalization substrate (supporting self-holding over time)

 **Conceptual reframe (functional, not literal):**